Due to the COVID-19 pandemic, U-M is offering two voluntary programs for staff:

 - is eligible to file for unemployment compensation (Fact Sheet: Claiming Underemployment Benefits in Michigan);

-- continues benefits (with appointments remaining at or above 50% effort) at the same premium rates paid before reducing hours;
+- continues benefits at the same premium rates paid before reducing hours;

 - accrues vacation (or PTO) at reduced effort;